OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 - Speech recognition
 - the TV provider

-As you can see, both types of app capabilities mostly involve personal data, therefore being a matter of protecting the user's privacy.
-See the articles ["Protecting the User's Privacy"](https://developer.apple.com/documentation/uikit/core_app/protecting_the_user_s_privacy "Protecting the User's Privacy") and ["Accessing Protected Resources"](https://developer.apple.com/documentation/uikit/core_app/protecting_the_user_s_privacy/accessing_protected_resources?language=objc "Accessing Protected Resources") in Apple Developer Documentation for more details.

 Even though Apple urges to protect the privacy of the user and to be [very clear on how to ask permissions](https://developer.apple.com/design/human-interface-guidelines/ios/app-architecture/requesting-permission/ "Requesting Permissions"), it can still be the case that an app requests too many of them for non-obvious reasons.

+Some permissions like camera, photos, calendar data, motion, contacts or speech recognition should be pretty straightforward to verify as it should be obvious if the app requires them to fulfill its tasks.
+For example, a QR Code scanning app [requires the camera](https://developer.apple.com/documentation/avfoundation/cameras_and_media_capture/requesting_authorization_for_media_capture_on_ios "Requesting Authorization for Media Capture on iOS") to function but might be [requesting the photos permission](https://developer.apple.com/documentation/photokit/requesting_authorization_to_access_photos "Requesting Authorization to Access Photos") as well which, if granted, gives the app access to all user photos in the "Camera Roll" (the iOS default system-wide location for storing photos).
+A malicious app could use this to leak the user pictures.
+For this reason, apps using the camera permission might rather want to avoid requesting the photos permission and store the taken pictures inside the app sandbox to avoid other apps (having the photos permission) to access them.
+Additional steps might be required if the pictures are considered sensitive, e.g. corporate data, passwords or credit cards.
+See the chapter "Data Storage" for more information.

+Other permissions like Bluetooth or Location require deeper verification steps.
+They may be required for the app to properly function but the data being handled by those tasks might not be properly protected.
+For more information and some examples please refer to the "Source Code Inspection" in the "Static Analysis" section below and to the "Dynamic Analysis" section.

-In addition, when collecting or simply handling (e.g. caching) sensitive data, an app should provide proper mechanisms to give the user control over it, e.g. to be able to revoke access or to delete it.
+When collecting or simply handling (e.g. caching) sensitive data, an app should provide proper mechanisms to give the user control over it, e.g. to be able to revoke access or to delete it.
 However, sensitive data might not only be stored or cached but also sent over the network.
 In both cases, it has to be ensured that the app properly follows the appropriate best practices, which in this case involve implementing proper data protection and transport security.
-More information on how to protect this kind of data can be found in the chapters "Data Storage" and "Network APIs", respectively.
+More information on how to protect this kind of data can be found in the chapter "Network APIs".

+As you can see, using app capabilities and permissions mostly involve handling personal data, therefore being a matter of protecting the user's privacy.
+See the articles ["Protecting the User's Privacy"](https://developer.apple.com/documentation/uikit/core_app/protecting_the_user_s_privacy "Protecting the User's Privacy") and ["Accessing Protected Resources"](https://developer.apple.com/documentation/uikit/core_app/protecting_the_user_s_privacy/accessing_protected_resources?language=objc "Accessing Protected Resources") in Apple Developer Documentation for more details.

 ##### Device Capabilities